allisonheath/novacluster/README.md

-Novacluster is similar to the [python-novaclient](https://github.com/openstack/python-novaclient) command line tool, but is used for managing TORQUE clusters rather than individual machines.
-It require the same environment variables to be set as the `nova` command line tool.
+Novacluster is similar to the [python-novaclient](https://github.com/openstack/python-novaclient) command line tool, but is used for managing entire TORQUE clusters rather than individual machines.
+It requires the same environment variables to be set as the `nova` command line tool.
 To set these up properly, please see the Console > Settings > OpenStack API page of the could you are using.